 By a Small, but Growing Church

 Despite these numbers, Friends in Christ is growing.
-Wittig says that since September 2015, the church has welcomed at least one new member each month.
-And Wittig feels that KYKS has a lot to do with it.
+Willig says that since September 2015, the church has welcomed at least one new member each month.
+And Willig feels that KYKS has a lot to do with it.

 “We have had a baptism, two confirmations (mother and daughter) and a very mission-focused family join our congregation as a result of this ministry,” he says.
 “We’ve also had others who’ve seen the work of our church and our caring, say what a friendly group we are, and start coming to worship.”

 As the lead shopper for KYKS, Kahn scours sales, uses coupons and department store cash, and accepts donations from outside sources.
 In the past, KYKS received donations ranging from 100 pairs of shoes from a Lutheran church to a check for $100 from a woman in the community who wanted to support KYKS’s work.

 Aside from the occasional mention in the church newsletter—and members marching in the annual Morris Cornfest parade sporting KYKS T-shirts with “We Do Feet” across the back—news of their ministry spreads mostly through word of mouth.